DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** Differently from the previous projects, this is completely new to me.
 I guess i'd need some time to let it sink in.

+### Day 73: 2018 May 8th

+**Today's Progress**: I experimented with Jasmine live-testing and I wrote my first specs.

+**Thoughts:** In order to deliver the project successfully, I must spend more time on practicing.